SimVascular/svFSI/INSTALL.md

 export LIBRARY_PATH="$BLASDIR/lib:$LIBRARY_PATH"
 ```

-Please make sure your to update the `BLASDIR` location depending on the version of OpenBLAS you install.
+Please make sure to update the `BLASDIR` location depending on the version of OpenBLAS you install.

 7. Download `svFSI` from GitHub: